 If the idea of live plants in your tank is appealing, here’s a great resource for freshwater plant species to help you get started.

 Live plants provide shelter and food for your fish.
 They help keep the water clean and oxygenated and they are a beautiful addition to a natural water-scape.

 Live plants, however, aren’t always easy to care for.
 They often require pruning and specific light requirements, and they shouldn’t be placed too close to your air pump.

 If you’re ready to take your aquarium water-scape to the next level and are up for the challenge, give live plants a try.

-Sufficient oxygen is crucial to the survival and vitality of your goldfish.
+Yes, because sufficient oxygen is crucial to the survival and vitality of your goldfish.